-I was alerted that a Philadelphia actor calling himself Igor was due to arrive in town with a large cast of ghosts, goblins, and horror characters to appear with me for the opening at the theatre, and that I’d tape-record a few choice words with them for subsequent broadcast.
+I was alerted that a Philadelphia actor calling himself Igor was due to arrive in town with a large cast of ghosts, goblins, and horror characters to appear with me for the opening at the theater, and that I’d tape-record a few choice words with them for subsequent broadcast.

 Driving over from the mainland, I caught an interview with that star on Jack Lawyer’s WFPG afternoon show.
 “Wow!”
 Jack said to Igor.
 “That’s some scary make-up!
-How long did it take you to put that on?
+How long did it take you to put that on?”

 “More than three hours,” Igor replied in a kind, gentle, rather cultured voice.

-Not long thereafter I saw his facial art work in person.
+Not long thereafter I saw his facial artwork in person.
 I’d say 20 minutes would have been enough.